Boccca2014/CodeGra.de/docs/user/management.rst

 Course Management
 -------------------
 On the first tab of the course management page, *General*, you can change the name of the course.
-The name should be at least one character.
+The name may not be empty.
 As the name of LTI courses is copied from the LMS, the name of LTI courses cannot be changed within CodeGrade.

 On this tab you can also archive a course.
 Archiving a course will hide it for students (or more precisely all users that do not have the "See archived courses" permission), and will sort it below all non archived courses.
 You can still import data from archived courses.
 Archiving can be reversed without data loss.

 The second tab of the course management page, *Members*, displays a list of all users (students, teachers and other roles) that are *enrolled* in the